D3XX3R/starred/README.md

 - [IS2511/ChatIS](https://github.com/IS2511/ChatIS) – ChatIS v3 (the long awaited sequel) [WIP]
 - [Infisical/infisical](https://github.com/Infisical/infisical) – Infisical is the open-source platform for secrets, certificates, and privileged access management.
 - [ItsEcholot/ContainerNursery](https://github.com/ItsEcholot/ContainerNursery) – Puts Docker Containers to sleep and wakes them back up when they're needed
-- [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) – Perplexica is an AI-powered search engine.
+- [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) – Perplexica is an AI-powered answering engine.
 It is an Open source alternative to Perplexity AI
 - [JMBeresford/retrom](https://github.com/JMBeresford/retrom) – A centralized game library/collection management service with a focus on emulation
 - [Jellify-Music/App](https://github.com/Jellify-Music/App) – A cross-platform, free and open source music player for Jellyfin, powered by React Native
 - [Legcord/Legcord](https://github.com/Legcord/Legcord) – Legcord is a custom client designed to enhance your Discord experience while keeping everything lightweight.